1901 Access Control Policy

 -

-All personnel identified in the authorized list shall receive training to ensure that publicly accessible information does not contain sensitive data.
+Train authorized individuals to ensure that publicly accessible information does not contain sensitive data.

 -